joshpeterson/summa/book/third_part_of_the_summa_theologica/treatise_on_the_incarnation/of_the_perfection_of_the_child_conceived/prologue.md

 (2) Whether in that same instant He had the use of free-will?
 (3) Whether in that same instant He could merit?
 (4) Whether in that same instant He was a perfect comprehensor?

+* Whether Christ Was Sanctified In The First Instant Of His Conception?
+* Whether Christ As Man Had The Use Of Free-will In The First Instant Of His Conception?
+* Whether Christ Could Merit In The First Instant Of His Conception?
+* Whether Christ Was A Perfect Comprehensor In The First Instant Of His Conception?